corefixhq/docs/docs/standalone-usage.md

 ### `--openai-api-key` (optional)

 Provide your own OpenAI-compatible API key to use a specific model.
-If omitted, DeepTraq uses its own SaaS model rotation automatically.
+If omitted, CoreFix uses its own SaaS model rotation automatically.

 > **Note:** If you provide `--openai-api-key`, you **must** also provide `--model`.
 Omitting `--model` with a key will cause an error.